 What is chickpea flour?

 Chickpea flour, also known as garbanzo bean flour or besan, is made from ground, dried chickpeas.
 It has a fairly neutral, slightly nutty, slightly “bean-y” flavour that lends itself well to both savoury and sweet dishes.
-It’s sold for $2.35 per lb. at Bulk Barn, or look for brands such as President’s Choice Organics and Bob’s Red Mill (labelled Garbanzo Bean Flour) in health food stores or the gluten-free aisle of some grocery stores.
+You can find it at Bulk Barn, or look for brands such as President’s Choice Organics and Bob’s Red Mill (labelled Garbanzo Bean Flour) in health food stores or the gluten-free aisle of some grocery stores.

 Why is chickpea flour healthy?

 Unlike all-purpose flour, chickpea flour is high in protein, fibre and micronutrients, while being low in carbohydrates and calories.
 Half a cup of chickpea flour contains an impressive 11 grams of protein, 5 grams of fibre, and nutrients like folate, iron, magnesium and zinc.

 Chickpea flour is also heart-healthy.
 Chickpeas are high in soluble fibre as well as phytosterols (plant compounds that resemble cholesterol), both of which help lower LDL or “bad” cholesterol.
 Reducing cholesterol can help lower blood pressure, thereby protecting against heart attack and stroke.
 Chickpeas also contain polyphenols, such as flavonoids, which have antioxidant properties and are anti-inflammatory.